mbahng/mbahng-com/Research/ml/md/1997tipping_probabilistic-pca.md

 # Contribution

    Cast PCA in a statistical (latent-variable) framework, showing that under a Gaussian latent-factor model the principal components coincide with the maximum-likelihood estimate.
+Really just factor analysis, but the difference is that the noise matrix is on the outputs, and not the factors.